 Salle is a fully-certified Stott Pilates Instructor and an advanced MELT Method Instructor who recently moved to LA from Chicago where she was one of the first movement teachers in the area to talk about and teach MELT and its focus on connective-tissue and autonomic nervous system health.
 Salle‘s approach to movement is to be curious in your body, whether in stillness or in motion: when we focus in on our body with purpose, we can begin to move forward from our compensatory patterns and enjoy all the activities we love.

-Inspired by pilates, dance, yoga, Crossfit and bodybuilding, Tracey’s classes pull from a diverse repertoire of functional and artistic movement.
-She is passionate about helping all of her students succeed in their health and fitness goals.
-Tracey feels an intuitive calling to support students who are in need of healing and has extensive experience creating customized pilates programs for physical therapy patients.
+Inspired by Pilates, dance, yoga, athletic performance, bodybuilding and CrossFit, Tracey’s classes pull from a diverse repertoire of functional and artistic movement.
+Tracey is passionate about helping all of her students succeed in their health and fitness goals.
+She feels an intuitive calling to support students who are in need of healing, and she has extensive experience creating customized Pilates programs for physical therapy patients.
 As a dancer and athlete, Tracey also loves to challenge her more athletically inclined students and take them to their “peaceful” edge.

-Tracey is a lifelong dancer and has been a choreographer and pilates instructor since graduating from Hofstra University with a B.A. in Dance (2008).
-She is certified with Pilates Method Alliance (2009) and is Crossfit L1 certified (2015).
-She competed in a bodybuilding competition in 2015 to demonstrate the strength of a plant-based diet.
-Tracey is currently a graduate student at Valparaiso University and the Institute for Humane Education and expects to receive her Masters degree in 2018.
+Tracey is a lifelong dancer and has been a choreographer and Pilates instructor since graduating from Hofstra University with a B.A. in Dance (2008).
+Tracey is certified with Pilates Method Alliance (2009) and is CrossFit L1 certified (2015).
+Tracey also competed in a bodybuilding competition (2015) to demonstrate the strength of a plant-based diet.
+In coordination with receiving her M.A. in Humane Education, Tracey is currently conducting research for, choreographing and producing a performance art production focusing on the connected global issues of animal protection, environmental ethics and human rights, which will be premiered in Los Angeles in the fall of 2018.

 Donna Otten discovered Pilates when she started rehabilitation to heal from a debilitating car accident in 2001 that left her with multiple complex injuries.
 She gained an immediate appreciation for the healing and strength-building effects of practicing Pilates.
 After a 15-year career has a portrait photographer and dealing with chronic pain, another life was calling her.
 In 2010 Donna took a hiatus from photography to focus on gaining a deeper understanding of the Pilates practice that helped build and strengthen her mind-body connection.
 She then decided to embrace Pilates fully by training to become a certified teacher and chose Bodyline for her education.
 Donna received her certification with PhysicalMind and has continued her education through Balanced Body.
 Her Pilates practice has become much more to her than fitness.
 Donna continues this daily journey/practice of balance, mindfulness, Love and forgiveness and with an open heart hopes you will join her.